Tech

 Business Continuity

-A homegrown Grid requires a highly specialized internal team (with backups) for continuous support, maintenance and further development.
+As described above, a homegrown testing Grid requires a highly specialized internal team (with backups) for continuous support, maintenance and further development.

 Skills and Talent